manish-garodia/database-livelabs/projects/dba-essentials-test/db23c-livelabs-workshops/23c-em-dba/intro-em/intro-em.md

 ## About this workshop

-After you install Oracle Database on your host, you can connect to the database and perform database administration.
-In this workshop, you will connect to the SQL prompt and also use Oracle Enterprise Manager Cloud Control (EM) to administer your Oracle Database.
+After installing Oracle Database on a host, you can connect to the database and perform database administration.
+In this workshop, you will connect to the SQL prompt and also use *Oracle Enterprise Manager Cloud Control (EM)* to administer your Oracle Database.

 **What is Oracle Enterprise Manager?**
 Oracle Enterprise Manager is Oracle’s on-premises management solution providing centralized monitoring, administration, and lifecycle management functionality for the complete IT infrastructure.
 It offers a single dashboard to monitor and manage your entire computing environment from a web-based console.